 Themes of his writing include: personal empowerment (freedom to be yourself, self-acceptance, self-love, self-esteem); conscientious decision making (voting, accountability, propaganda, rhetoric); personal choice in an age of systems (analog life, digital life, laggard/early adopter); and trying to live a good life (relationships, family, legacy, honoring our ancestors).
-These themes run deeply throughout his first book Prevail: Poems on Life, Love, and Politics (2012), Exotic Shifter (2014), and From The Inside Out: A Poetry Collection (2020).
+These themes run deeply throughout Prevail: Poems on Life, Love, and Politics (2012), Exotic Shifter (2014), and From The Inside Out: A Poetry Collection (2020).

 His poems, proselike at times, serve as reflections and offer insights into his world and the experiences of those around him.
 While the subject matter may at times be heavy and in-your-face, there’s always a sense of hope and optimism.

 BuddahDesmond was born in Washington, DC but reared in various cities in Prince George’s County Maryland (a suburb of Washington, DC).
 He fell in love with the arts at a very early age.
 Aside from reading and writing, he loves music, singing, drawing, fashion design, and cooking/backing.
 At the age of seven, he began writing and illustrating stories and used old clothes, cardboard, glue, and tape for binding to make his own books.